edgio-docs/edgio-docs/src/pages/guides/app_security/rate_rules.md

 -   <a id="matchconditions"></a>A request will count towards the rate limit when it satisfies both of the following conditions:

-    -   A Security Application Manager configuration's hostname and URL path conditions.
+    -   A Security Application configuration's hostname and URL path conditions.
     -   **Condition Groups:** If one or more condition group(s) have been defined, then the request must also satisfy all of the